-- The degree to which progress toward achieving the results or the outcomes identified on the IFSP is being made; and - Whether modifications or revision of the results or outcomes or services are necessary; and - Whether additional needs have been identified based on ongoing assessment or observation. - c.
-A face-to-face meeting is conducted on at least an annual basis re-determine eligibility and review the IFSP and, to revise, change, or modify its provisions.
-The results of any current evaluations, and other information available from the ongoing assessments of the child and family, are used to determine continuing eligibility and what early intervention services are needed and will be provided. - d.
-IFSP meetings are held in accordance with the following: - Conducted in settings and at times that are convenient to families; and - Conducted in the native language of the family or other mode of communication used by the family, unless it is clearly not feasible to do so. - e.
-Meeting arrangements are made with and written notice provided to the family and other participants early enough before the meeting date to ensure that they will be able to attend. - f.
-The contents of the IFSP are fully explained to the parent(s) and informed written consent from the parent(s) is obtained prior to the provisions of early intervention services described in the plan.
-If the parent(s) do not provide consent with respect to a particular early intervention service, that service may not be provided.
-Each early intervention service must be provided as soon as possible after the parent provides consent for that service. - 4.
-Participants in IFSP meetings (ages birth through two years) Participants in the development of IFSPs (both initial and annual) for children with disabilities ages birth through two years must include: - a.
-The parent or parent(s) of the child; - b.
-Other family members as requested by the parent(s), if feasible to do so; - c.
-An advocate or person outside of the family, if the parent(s) request that the person participate; - d.
-The service coordinator who has been working with the family since the initial referral of the child for evaluation, or the person designated responsible for implementation of the IFSP; - e.
-For initial IFSP meetings, individuals who are directly involved in conducting the evaluation and assessment; - f.
-The individual who will be providing early intervention services to the child or family, as appropriate. - 5.
-If any of these participants is unable to attend a meeting, arrangements must be made for the individual's involvement through other means, including: - a.
-Participating in a telephone or video conference call; - b.
-Having a knowledgeable authorized representative attend the meeting; or - c.
-Making pertinent records available at the meeting. - 6.
-Each periodic review provides for the participation of the individuals listed above.
-If conditions warrant, provisions must be made for the participation of other representatives. - 7.
-Provision of services before evaluation and assessments are completed Early intervention services for a child with disabilities ages birth through two years and the child's family may commence before the completion of the evaluation and assessments if the following conditions are met:
+- b.
+A review of the IFSP for a child and the child's family must be conducted every 6 months from the date of the initial or annual evaluation of the IFSP or more frequently if conditions warrant, or if the family requests such a review.
+The review may be carried out at a meeting or by another means that is acceptable to the parents and other participants.
+The purpose of the periodic review is to determine: - The degree to which progress toward achieving the results or outcomes identified on the IFSP is being made; - Whether modifications or revision of the results or outcomes or services are necessary; and - Whether additional needs have been identified based on ongoing assessment or observation. - c.
+A face-to-face meeting must be conducted on at least an annual basis by the IFSP team to re-determine eligibility and review the IFSP for a child and the child's family, and to revise, change or modify its provisions and assess the continuation of the outcomes, strategies and recommended services, as needed.
+The results of any current evaluations, and other information available from ongoing assessments of the child and family, must be considered at the annual review of the IFSP to determine continuing eligibility and the early intervention services that are needed and will be provided. - d.
+IFSP meetings must be conducted: - i.
+In settings and at times that are convenient to families; - ii.
+In the native language of the family or other mode of communication used by the family, unless it is clearly not feasible to do so; - e.
+Meeting arrangements must be made with and written notice provided to the family and other participants early enough before the meeting date to ensure that they will be able to attend; - f.
+The contents of the IFSP must be fully explained to the parent(s) and informed written consent from the parent(s) must be obtained prior to the provisions of early intervention services described in the plan.
+If the parent(s) does not provide consent with respect to a particular early intervention service, that service may not be provided.
+The early intervention services to which parental consent is obtained must be provided.